 - Endodontist negligence (specialist root canal procedures)

-- Inadequate sterilization of dental instruments, leading to infection
+- Inadequate sterilisation of dental instruments, leading to infection

 - Dental Hygienist Negligence

 Dental negligence is the term used to cover any type of injury that has been caused, worsened by or overlooked by a dental health professional.
 Dental negligence claims can be made for any accident that has caused you to suffer an injury, affected your overall wellbeing or resulted in financial loss.

 Is there a time limit for making a dental negligence claim?

 It is helpful to start a claim as early as possible, as there are time limits in place for medical negligence claims.
 In most cases, you need to make a dental negligence claim within three years from the point at which you became aware that you had received negligent treatment.

 After this three-year period has passed, you will be unable to make a compensation claim.
 However, there are some exceptions to this timeframe, such as:

 Cases where you are claiming compensation on behalf of a child.
 In this scenario, there is no time limit until your child turns 18, after this point, the three-year rule applies.

 If you are claiming on behalf of someone who does not have the mental capacity to claim for themselves.
 In such instances, there is no time limit for making a compensation claim.

 The expert dental negligence solicitors at Graham Coffey & Co. will make the claims process as simple as possible for you.
 We offer: